Health Department

 Vital Records

-Birth and Death Certificates Certified Copies of birth and death certificates are available through the Baker County Registrar up to six months after the event.
+Certified copies of birth and death certificates are available through the Baker County Health Department up to six months from the event.

 Birth Certificates